Did you know that every single thought and feeling that you have in your mind manifests itself physically in your body in some way, shape or form?

 The same goes for negativity.
 If we’re constantly having self-destructive thoughts or choose to dwell in negativity, we avoid resolving internal issues and subsequently end up in an unhealthy lifestyle.

 Every emotion and experience we have gets stored in the cell memory of our bodies.

-This is why any unresolved traumas or wounds will continue popping up in different areas of your life until you've fully healed them.
-You can see which areas of the body are affected by which emotions in the chart above.
+This is why any unresolved traumas or wounds will continue popping up in different areas of your life until you’ve fully healed them.

 If you’ve been experiencing a lot of tightness or pain throughout your body, and it’s not due to physical activity, listen to what your body is trying to tell you.

 These could be signs that your body wants you to find inner peace and resolve any painful issues that you’ve avoided in the past.

 The best thing you can do to stay aligned with your higher being, as well as prevent the onset of rumination, is to be aware of how you perceive the experiences of your life.